junxit/us-congress-bills-117/bill.md

       - **(iii)** *Availability* Immediately on receipt of an export certification application, the Secretary shall make the export certification application available on the database.
       - **(iv)** *Deletion from database* On request by an Indian Tribe or Native Hawaiian organization, the Secretary shall delete an export certification application from the database.
       - **(v)** *Technical assistance* If an Indian Tribe or Native Hawaiian organization lacks sufficient resources to access the database or respond to agency communications in a timely manner, the Secretary, in consultation with Indian Tribes and Native Hawaiian organizations, shall provide technical assistance to facilitate that access or response, as applicable.
-    - **(D)** *Issuance of export certification* On receipt of an export certification application for an Item Requiring Export Certification that meets the requirements of subparagraphs (A) and (B), if the Secretary, in consultation with Indian Tribes and Native Hawaiian organizations with a cultural affiliation with the Item Requiring Export Certification, determines that the Item Requiring Export Certification is eligible for an export certification under paragraph (2), the Secretary may issue an export certification for the Item Requiring Export Certification.
+    - **(D)** *Issuance of export certification*
+      - **(i)** On receipt of an export certification application for an Item Requiring Export Certification that meets the requirements of subparagraphs (A) and (B), if the Secretary, in consultation with Indian Tribes and Native Hawaiian organizations with a cultural affiliation with the Item Requiring Export Certification, determines that the Item Requiring Export Certification is eligible for an export certification under paragraph (2), the Secretary may issue an export certification for the Item Requiring Export Certification.
+      - **(ii)** On receipt of an export certification application for an Item Requiring Export Certification that meets the requirements of sub-paragraphs (A) and (B)—
+        - **(I)** The Secretary shall have 1 business day to notify the relevant Indian Tribes and Native Hawaiian Organizations of an application for export of an Item Requiring Export Certification;
+        - **(II)** Indian Tribes and Native Hawaiian organizations shall have 9 business days to review the export certification application;
+        - **(III)** If an Indian Tribe or Native Hawaiian organization notifies the Secretary that the Item Requiring Export Certification may not be eligible for an export certification under paragraph (2), the Secretary shall have 7 business days to review the application;
+        - **(IV)** If no Indian Tribe or Native Hawaiian organization so notifies the Secretary, the Secretary shall have 1 business day to review the application;
+        - **(V)** With notice to the exporter, the Secretary may extend the review of an application for up to 30 business days if credible evidence is provided that the Item Requiring Export Certification may not be eligible for an export certification under paragraph (2); and
+        - **(VI)** The Secretary shall make a determination to approve or deny the export certification application within the time allotted.
     - **(E)** *Revocation of export certification*
       - **(i)** *In general* If credible evidence is provided that indicates that an item that received an export certification under subparagraph (D) is not eligible for an export certification under paragraph (2), the Secretary may immediately revoke the export certification.
       - **(ii)** *Determination* In determining whether a revocation is warranted under clause (i), the Secretary shall consult with Indian Tribes and Native Hawaiian organizations with a cultural affiliation with the affected Item Requiring Export Certification.